5 of the Best Boardwalks in Florida

 By Sam Dolson

-Before the turbulence of the '60s really kicked in, the Drifters struck a calmer mood, romanticizing boardwalk life in song.
-In "Under the Boardwalk," they wove its virtues into rock 'n roll poetry with a song that reached No. 4 on the Top 40 in the summer of '64.
+Way back in the '60s, the Drifters romanticized boardwalk life in song.
+In "Under the Boardwalk," they wove its virtues into doo wop poetry with a song that reached No. 4 on the Top 40 in the summer of '64.

 Sunshine, romance, summer food, a carousel... the song has it all.
 The Drifters clearly knew a good time when they saw it.
 Because, let's face it: While beaches are wonderful by themselves, a beach becomes an experience when adorned with a thriving boardwalk.